followmyutopia/devextreme-documentation/concepts/35 ASP.NET MVC Controls/35 Client-Side Data Validation/25 Validate and Submit an HTML Form.md

         End Using
     End Using

-Note that the **Button** validates the **TextBox** widgets in the previous code provided that the *"Login"* and *"Password"* model properties have [Data Annotation validation attributes](https://www.asp.net/mvc/overview/older-versions/mvc-music-store/mvc-music-store-part-6).
+Note that the **Button** validates the **TextBox** controls in the previous code provided that the *"Login"* and *"Password"* model properties have [Data Annotation validation attributes](https://www.asp.net/mvc/overview/older-versions/mvc-music-store/mvc-music-store-part-6).

 [note]The **Button** may validate different [validation groups](/Documentation/Guide/ASP.NET_MVC_Controls/Client-Side_Data_Validation/Validate_a_Group_of_Editors/), but it always submits a definite HTML form - the one in which it is nested.
 To avoid mixing up validated and submitted values, we recommend that a single HTML form contain only a single validation group.